wp-plugins/sharify/readme.txt

 == Changelog ==

+= 3.4.5 =

+* Tiny bug fixes

 = 3.4.4 =

 * Fixed WhatsApp issue which disables the button.

 = 3.4 =

 * Added support for HTTPS.

 = 3.3 =

 * Added WhatsApp Share button for mobile devices
 * Fixed an issue where Tweet would get cut off if there is characters such as "&"

 = 3.2 =